Enjoy this Easter Egg Hunt with free printable clues for an Easter scavenger hunt that can be used in any home!

 Now we live far away from our family so Easter is more of a quiet holiday -- no big meal and it's just our immediate family but every year, I do an egg hunt for our kids.

-No matter how old they are, or how cold it is or even if we attend an egg hunt at church first -- we still have our family egg hunt at home because I know things like this will build fond memories for them.
+No matter how old they are, or how cold it is or even if we attend an egg hunt at church first -- we still have our family egg hunt at home because I know things like this build AWESOME memories for kids!

-So I thought we'd share a super easy Easter Egg Hunt that you can do at your house!
+So I thought we'd share a super easy Easter Egg Hunt that you can do inside your house!

-We have the clues all set up for you along with a few details on how to make it easy for younger kids or nice and challenging for the tweens & teens ;)
+We have the printable eggs all set up for you along with a few details on how to make it easy for younger kids or nice and challenging for the tweens & teens (or adults too! ;) -- all you need is a set of plastic Easter eggs!

 You can use this hunt with just the free printable clues or you can tuck those clues inside a set of plastic Easter eggs.

-I like to include the clues in a plastic egg along with adding a treat to a few of the eggs for an extra bonus.
+I like to include the clues into plastic Easter eggs along with adding a treat to a few of the eggs for an extra bonus.
+Sometimes regular size plastic eggs tend to be a little small so you can try these larger plastic Easter eggs if you want to include something fun with your hunt.

 In addition to money (coins), we've also used the following items as egg treats: